Nickolay-Martynenko/GRB-X-Ray-Afterglow/dataset/README.md

 Additionally, a `GRBtable.csv` dataset is provided.
 It contains *Swift*-XRT analysis results semi-manually collected from the *Swift*-XRT repository.

 # Usage
+Without specific needs, please use the prepared datasets described above.
+Please note that in all the experiments with ML/DL models, the prepared datasets are directly downloaded from the online version of this repository using curl.

 Before you run the preprocessing script, please read the <a href="/README.md/#setup"> [setup instructions]</a> and install the requirements listed in [`requirements.txt`](requirements.txt)

 To see instructions: